JoshBroomberg/easy-jupyter/README.md

 ## 4. Running on AWS

-NOTE: you must run all the commands below in the same terminal window and you should stay in the same project folder in that window for the complete life-cycle of the run.
+NOTE: You should stay in the same active folder in your terminal for the complete life-cycle of the run.
 This allows for automatic data syncing.

 ### 4A: Initializing an AWS instance

 - Create an AWS account and/or log in to your AWS console.
 Navigate to IAM and create a user with Administrator Access permissions.
 You should give this user programmatic AWS access when asked and write does the access key and secret code.
 - Create a file at `~/.aws/credentials` with content which follows the format below.
 You can do `touch ~/.aws/credentials` and then `nano ~/.aws/credentials`.

 ```
 [default]
 aws_access_key_id = AKID1234567890
 aws_secret_access_key = MY-SECRET-KEY
 ```

 - To switch to AWS run `easy-jupyter use-aws`.
 This will create a new AWS instance of type t2.micro in the us-east-1 region.
-All data in your current folder will be loaded into your work environment on the remote instance.
-  - To change the region of your instance you will need to go into the source of the use-aws command in scripts.
+  - To change the region of your instance you will need to go into the source of the `use-aws` command in scripts.
   - To change the instance size, use the AWS console - navigate to EC2 in the correct region, find the aws-sandbox instance and change the type by right clicking on the instance.
 The instance must be stopped for this change to work.
+You can also change the default size in the source code of this repo.

+- Running this command will also replicate your current work folder onto the AWS instance.
+For now, you cannot skip this step so you should run `use-aws` in a folder which you want to be uploaded and/or a blank folder.
+This will also make it easier to pull files back from the AWS instance later.
+See the data management section below for more detail.

-- Following this command, the run commands will run jupyter on AWS but make it available at localhost:8888.
-All changes are saved in the remote host.
+- Following this command, the run commands will run Jupyter on AWS but make it available at localhost:8888.
+You must still do the run command before connecting to AWS.
+The `use-aws` command prepares the environment but does not run Jupyter.

-### 4B: Data Management on AWS
+### 4B: Data Management/Workflow on AWS

+When running on AWS, all changes are persisted to the remote VM and not your local computer.
+By default, the top-level Jupyter workspace will mirror the folder you first ran the `use-aws` command in.
+Following the initial `use-aws`, you can do to further commands to manage data:

-- Run `easy-jupyter pull-from-aws` to pull the new file versions from AWS to your local folder.
-All local versions will be overridden.
+- Run `easy-jupyter pull-from-aws` to pull the new file versions from AWS to your current directory.
+All local file versions will be overridden if the same file exists on the remote host.
+This command will download the files from active workspace folder on the VM (the last folder pushed via `push-to-aws`/`use-aws`).
+Note `pull-from-aws` pulls **the files** in the workspace but not the outer folder so the files will be replicated into the top level of your current directory.
+This works nicely with the suggested workflow below.

-- Run `easy-jupyter push-to-aws` to sync new local files to the remote.
+- Run `easy-jupyter push-to-aws` to sync the current folder and its contents to the remote.
 All remote versions will be overridden.
+The push command will reset the active workspace for Jupyter to use the folder that was just pushed.
+This means you can use `push-to-aws` to change the remote instance to a new workspace.
+You will need to restart Jupyter if you do change the active workspace in this way.

+**Suggested Workflow**: create one project folder to use throughout the use/push/pull cycle.
+Do any local setup you want (usually nothing) and then run `use-aws` to replicate the work folder into AWS and set it as the active workspace.
+When you have done some work on the AWS instance, use `pull-from-aws` to persist the work back to your local folder.
+If you then make changes locally use `push-to-aws` to update any remote files before resuming work.

 ### 4C: Switching back to local